Ragtime (musical): Virtual reunion

 On March 26, 2021, cast and crew members of the original Broadway production reunited for a livestream on the web series Stars in the House.
 Composers Lynn Ahrens and Stephen Flaherty were joined by original cast members Brian Stokes Mitchell (Coalhouse), Audra McDonald (Sarah), Peter Friedman (Tateh), Mark Jacoby (Father), Judy Kaye (Emma Goldman) and Steven Sutcliffe (Mother's Younger Brother).

 International productions

 Original West End production

-Following its European premiere in a concert performance at the Cardiff International Festival of Musical Theatre in 2002 (which was later telecast on BBC Four), the musical was produced in the West End, London, by Sonia Friedman at the Piccadilly Theatre for a Limited Run from 19 March 2003 - 14 June 2003.
-This production starred Maria Friedman in the role of Mother, for which she won the 2004 Olivier Award for Best Actress in a Musical.
+Following its European premiere in a concert performance at the Cardiff International Festival of Musical Theatre in 2002 (which was later telecast on BBC Four), the musical was produced in the West End, London, by Sonia Friedman at the Piccadilly Theatre for a Limited Run from March 19, 2003 - June 14, 2003.
+This production was directed by Stafford Arima, and starred Maria Friedman in the role of Mother, for which she won the 2004 Laurence Olivier Award for Best Actress in a Musical.
+Graham Bickley and Kevyn Morrow also starred as Tateh and Coalhouse, respectively, both getting nominated for the Laurence Olivier Award for Best Actor in a Musical.

 Original Norwegian production

 The musical theatre company BærMuDa premiered the first Scandinavian production on January 18, 2018, coincidentally on the day of the musical's twentieth anniversary of the first night on Broadway.
 It was also the first time the musical was performed in a foreign language.
 The production was directed by Renate Stridh, and the cast featured Mimmi Tamba (Sarah), Marvin Charles Cummings (Coalhouse Walker Jr.), Kristin Rinde (Mother), Christian Ranke (Tateh), Kristian Grønvold (Younger Brother), Lars Arne Rinde (Father), Henrik Rinde Sunde (The Little Boy), Marianne Snekkestad/Cecilie Due (Emma Goldman) and Trine Eide Schjølberg/Ida Rinde Sunde (Evelyn Nesbit).
 It was translated by Christian Ranke and Cecilie Due.

 The production won the BroadwayWorld Regional Award for Best Musical.
 The scene design was inspired by the suitcases on display at the Ellis Island immigrant museum.
 The production used a scaled-down version of William D. Brohn's original orchestrations.